troyhacks/MoonLight/docs/moonlight/nodes.md

 * **Petals** option to adjust the number of petals.
 * **Ztwist** option for 3D fixtures to twist the pattern along the z-axis.
 * The virtual layer width is the number of petals.
 The height is the distance from center to corner

+### RippleYZ 💎💡💫

+Takes lights of an effect and copies them to other lights.
+E.g. 1D effect will be rippled to 2D, 2D effect will be rippled to 3D

+* shrink: shrinks the original size to towardsY and Z
+* towardsY: copies X into Y
+* towardsZ: copies XY into Z

+Note: some effects already do this theirselves e.g. FreqMatrix runs on 1D but copies to 2D and 3D if size allows.

 ## Supporting ☸️ Nodes
 🚧